kyma-project/kyma/docs/api-gateway/docs/011-cr-api.md

  1 - resource creation is in progress
  2 - resource is created
  3 - there was an error during resource creation
+ 4 - hostname is already in use by different VirtualService